Best Garden Tool Organizers for Garage Walls

 Garden tool storage is two problems pretending to be one.
 Long-handled tools — rakes, shovels, brooms, mops, leaf blowers — need handle clamps, J-hooks, or rail-mount holders that grip the handle along its length.
 Small hand tools — pruners, trowels, twine, gloves, watering wands — need pegboard slots, bins, or hook arrays that organize at the small-tool scale.
 Most “best garden tool organizer” articles list five products that all do the long-handle job and ignore the small-tool half of the collection.

 We picked five organizers across both populations.
-The first pick is a full 64-inch wall rack with multiple rails and 16 hooks for long-handled tools.
-The second is a 10-pack of clip-style hangers for buyers building piece-by-piece.
-The third is a spring-clip handle holder sized specifically for the thicker handles of shovels and rakes.
-The fourth is a pegboard kit for the small-tool half.
-The fifth is a Rubbermaid FastTrack rail bundle for buyers who want modular and repositionable.
+The WALMANN rack is a full 64-inch wall rack with multiple rails and 16 hooks for long-handled tools.
+The Heavy Duty 10-pack is a set of clip-style hangers for buyers building piece-by-piece.
+The Berry Ave holder is a spring-clip handle holder sized specifically for the thicker handles of shovels and rakes.
+The Wall Control kit is a pegboard kit for the small-tool half.
+The Rubbermaid FastTrack bundle is for buyers who want modular and repositionable storage.
 The most common buyer mistake — handle-diameter mismatch — gets a dedicated section.

 Quick Picks